Knowledge transfer: Modern theories

 Three related concepts are "knowledge utilization", "research utilization" and "implementation", which are used in the health sciences to describe the process of bringing a new idea, practice or technology into consistent and appropriate use in a clinical setting.
 The study of knowledge utilization/implementation (KU/I) is a direct outgrowth of the movement toward evidence-based medicine and research concluding that health care practices with demonstrated efficacy are not consistently used in practice settings.

 Knowledge transfer within organisations and between nations also raises ethical considerations particularly where there is an imbalance in power relationships (e.g. employer and employee) or in the levels of relative need for knowledge resources (such as developed and developing worlds).

 Knowledge transfer includes, but encompasses more than, technology transfer.

-Knowledge transfer mechanisms

-Two kinds of knowledge transfer mechanisms have been noticed in practice: Personalization and Codification.
-Personalization refers to the one-to-one transfer of [knowledge] between two entities in person.
-A very good example of this is the act of teaching a person how to ride a bicycle.
-On the other hand, codification refers to the act of converting knowledge into knowledge artifacts such as documents, images and videos that are consumed by the knowledge recipients asynchronously.
-Codification can also be described as a process of defining an idea into an object.

-Personalized knowledge transfer results in better assimilation of knowledge by the recipient when knowledge tacitness is higher and/or when information content in a knowledge object is high.
-On the other hand, codification is driven by the need to transfer knowledge to large number of people and results in better knowledge reuse.
-Entropy of the knowledge objects can provide a measure of their information content or tacitness.

-Argote & Ingram (2000) argue, that embedding knowledge in technology has been proved to be an effective way of transferring knowledge.

-Subtypes of knowledge transfer
+Mechanisms

+Message

+Translation of knowledge implies the decontextualization and contextualization of knowledge which the entity possess in explicit and tacit forms (also see the Section "Overview").
+Explicit knowledge is an awareness of facts or skills that can be readily articulated, conceptualized, codified, formalized, stored and accessed.
+Tacit knowledge can be defined as skills, ideas and experiences that are possessed by people but are not codified and may not necessarily be easily expressed.

+According to Professor Nonaka (2009), the distinction between explicit and tacit knowledge suggests four basic patterns for translating knowledge where they interact in a spiral manner.